Harryb382003/PrettyTidy/README.md

 This tool formats Mojolicious template source that is intended to be rendered by a Mojolicious application.

-It is not intended for downloaded browser source, saved web pages, scraper output, or other already-rendered HTML documents.
-You can try that if you really want to, but that monkey is not a member of this circus.
+It is not a general-purpose HTML formatter, browser-source formatter, or post-rendered HTML cleanup tool.
+It is not intended for HTML downloaded from a browser's "View Source", saved web pages, scraper output, or other already-rendered documents.

+You can try that if you really want to and good luck with that, but it is outside the supported use case.
+So, I don't want to hear about your miserable experience for having done so.
+That monkey is simply not a member of this circus.

 ## Install